RexZheng-coder/graduation-project/README.md

 ## Recommended Reading Order

-1. Start with `Re2po/README.md` to understand the main problem, architecture, and service design.
-2. Read `docs/README.md` if you want the thesis context and paper-facing material.
+1. Start with `docs/README.md` if you want the project in its real chronological order.
+2. Read `docs/paper/serverless_inference_planning_paper.pdf` first to see the earlier planning-stage framing.
+3. Read `docs/paper/re2po_paper.pdf` next to see how that framing turned into the named Re2po system design.
+4. Move to `Re2po/README.md` for the implementation-oriented view.
-3. Browse `experiments/README.md` to see how the storage idea was explored and validated.
+5. Browse `experiments/README.md` to see how the storage idea was explored and validated.
-4. Use `artifacts/README.md` and `datasets/README.md` as inventory guides for local materials.
+6. Use `artifacts/README.md` and `datasets/README.md` as inventory guides for local materials.

+## Project Timeline

+This workspace follows the actual order in which the project matured:

+1. The planning paper came first and framed the broader problem of fine-grained DNN model repository design for serverless AI inference.
+2. The Re2po paper came next and narrowed that broader problem into a more concrete redundancy-aware repository design.
+3. The inner `Re2po/` codebase represents the prototype implementation stage that followed those papers.
+4. The `experiments/` and `artifacts/` directories preserve the technical exploration around that implementation.

 ## What This Workspace Contains